Humanitarian-Development Nexus

 The Humanitarian-Development Nexus is the concept of increased collaboration between organizations working in short term humanitarian aid and long term international development promoted since 2016.

 The concept is supported by European governments, but has been met with both praise and criticism by humanitarian practitioners.

 Background

-Traditionally, the two areas of humanitarian aid and international development have operated separately, with the former working on short term life saving goals and the later working on towards longer term objectives including the Millennium Development Goals.
+Traditionally, the two areas of humanitarian aid and international development have operated separately, with the former working on short-term life saving goals and the later working towards longer-term objectives including the Millennium Development Goals.
 Humanitarian organizations follow the humanitarian principle of independence from government action, in contrast to international development work which is done in close proximity with governments.

 Launch

 The concept of the Humanitarian-Development Nexus came to prominence at the 2016 at the World Humanitarian Summit when it was promoted by government funders of humanitarian aid.
-At the summit, it was stated by government donors that collaboration between humanitarian agencies, and international development actors, should be encouraged and programs that work towards addressing humanitarian needs and longer term development goals should be funded.
+At the summit, it was stated by government donors that collaboration between humanitarian agencies, and international development actors, should be encouraged and programs that work towards addressing humanitarian needs and longer-term development goals should be funded.